 HOW TO SUCCESSFULLY LAUNCH YOUR ESL BUSINESS IN CHINA?

 You will rapidly learn that reputation is everything in China.
-Chinese peoples are the most connected in the world, internet and app are one of the best media you’ll find to promote yourself.
+Chinese peoples are the most connected in the world, the internet and app are some of the best media you’ll find to promote yourself.

 1. Be present online: website & SEO

 Get yourself a Chinese website host on a Chinese server.
 Most of your potential customers look for information online, their first contact with your brand will most likely be via your website and it is also an excellent way to display your services, location, price, news, blog post … etc. It is important for your website to be hosted on a Chinese server to make it faster, you don’t want people to leave before even seeing your content because your page is taking too long to load.

 Invest in Baidu SEO.
 Baidu is the most used search engine in China and you want to rank on it.
 Not only is it less expensive than ads but well done it will offer you great visibility.
 The more people will click your links the more visibility you’ll have.

 2. China social media: Wechat and Weibo

 In China, most of the apps we use in the west are banned and the king of all Chinese app is WeChat.
 In case you have never heard of it, WeChat is a crossover between Facebook, Whatsapp, Tinder, Uber, a wallet and so on.
 It has its own ecosystem and it is worth noticing that WeChat has over 1 billion users active every month.
 93% of the Chinese population is using this social media app.
 It is essential that you create an official WeChat Corporate page so that your customers can follow your updates directly from their favorite app.
 Use your QR code to promote your WeChat page and your services.
 It is also a great place to communicate directly with your customer and good content can go viral.